 Don’t worry too much.
 Your parrot should be able to keep itself clean enough.
 Just keep offering water, splashing your own hands in it to show how much fun bathing is, and rewarding the bird for showing interest.

 Some parrot enthusiasts have had success with pet drinking fountains due to the attractive running water, placing leafy greens in the bathing dish or even putting a mirror on the bottom to make it seem other birds are enjoying the water as well.
+Some parrots exclusively like to be misted with a sprayer, loathing any other type of bathtime.
+Just try some different things!

 Regularly offering your parrot a bath is a fun and useful habit.
 With the ones that get really into it, it can be absolutely hilarious to watch them enjoy themselves and then spend hours preening their feathers to perfection.
 Give it a try!